hashkat/hashkat/docs/visualization.md

 #### visualize.py

-You can visualize and analyze your networks in the above manner by running the script in the **hashkat** directory *visualize.py*, by entering in the command after running a network simulation:
+You can visualize and analyze your networks in the above manner by running the script in the '/~hashkat/visualize.py', by entering in the command after running a network simulation:

-`./visualize.py`
+`../visualize.py`

-Running this script will not only produce a plot of your network using Networkx, but it will also save that plot to a file named *graph.svg*.
+Running this script will not only produce a plot of your network using Networkx, but it will also save that plot to a file named **graph.svg**.
 This script will also run the analysis functions and algorithms discussed above on your network.

 #### Explore